 Centralized systems can learn from the blockchain to efficiently provide services.

 Let’s take the now “illegal” peer-to-peer file-sharing and downloading software such as eDonkey/eMule (supposed developed by Microsoft).

 Or take BitTorrent for example: you could with them, build together any file by downloading “bits” of the file by many connected servers or PCs (peers).

 This system leads to faster downloads and allows one to source from the best quality of the available digital bits to get the data to form the e-book, music track or movie that you were after.

 Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files) and so the cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.

-Downloading from a singular server for the same product, on the contrary, could crash the server, hit delays due to operational differences in time-zones, or lead to complete failure if the file source was corrupted or the file quality was bad.
+Downloading from a singular server for the same product, on the contrary, could crash the server.
+Let’s not forget the delays due to operational differences in time-zones, or complete failure to download if the file source is corrupted or the file quality is bad.

-Naturally, and rightfully so the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
-Many fines and warnings were dished out to individuals (myself included :o) once in 2005 and another time in 2012) as well as companies hosting the sharing servers – though it is still possible to access them via carefully planned entry gateways to hide your IP address using VPNs, Tor-like sites or via (old school) FTP.
+Naturally, the entertainment industry put a stop to this because it meant that people could attain their copyrighted material – without parting with a cent.
+Many fines and warnings were dished out to individuals as well as companies hosting the sharing servers.